edwinst/whereami/README.md

   before hitting that limit.

 ## Future directions

+* One could add the possibility to read code from `stdin` instead of from a file.
+  Then the editor could always pipe in the current buffer contents, making the location information accurate even if one has unsaved changes in the editing buffer.

 * `whereami` is very fast already but it could be made even more responsive by implementing a server mode in which the `whereami` process keeps running and